anthonyharrison/lib4sbom/README.md

 4. When processing and validating licenses, the application will use a set of synonyms to attempt to map some license identifiers to the correct [SPDX License Identifiers](https://spdx.org/licenses/).
 However, the user of the tool is reminded that they should assert the quality of any data which is provided by the tool particularly where the license identifier has been modified.

+5. When parsing an SBOM with multiple instances of a component with the same name and version, only one instance of the comnponent is retained.
+If mulitple instances are required to be preserved, consider ensuring that the component name is unique.

 ## Future Development